St Giles' Church, Imber: Restoration

-Current use
+Open days and current use

-Open days and occasional events such as music performances are held on days when access to the village is permitted by the Ministry of Defence, usually at Easter and in August.
+Open days and occasional events such as music performances are held on days when public access to the village is permitted by the Ministry of Defence.
+These are typically at Easter and during August.
+Public access to the church and village site is strictly prohibited at other times.

-Small numbers of former residents have been buried in the churchyard; a report on the 2023 burial of Ray Nash (whose family had left the village in 1936) stated that the last funeral had taken place ten years previously.
+Small numbers of former residents have been buried in the churchyard; a report on the 2023 burial of Ray Nash (whose family had left the village in 1936) stated that the previous funeral had taken place ten years earlier.